 BUJELA, IN THE MBEYA PROVINCE, TANZANIA

 Orphans Africa doesn’t do its work in isolation.
 OA works hand-in-hand with grassroots organizations composed of community members.
-Roda Lukunga is the Chairperson of the local NGO Board that is directly responsible for the ongoing construction at the Mwaji Secondary School for orphans.
 Mama Roda works in coordination with the Headmaster, with OA, and attended training at the U.S. Embassy in Dar Es Salaam in regards to a $30,000 grant which OA helped secure for the local NGO.
-This grant was used to complete the first phase of the kitchen, dining, and assembly hall at the Mwaji Secondary School.
-Rhoda also helps coordinate the care of OA volunteer visitors.
+This grant was used to complete the first phase of the kitchen, dining, and assembly hall (all finished) at the Mwaji Secondary School.

 THE MBOZI DISTRICT, MBEYA PROVINCE, TANZANIA

-Magreti (Magret for short), is the project manager of the Isandula Center in Vwawa, TZ.
-Magret helps to coordinate activities between the OA-USA and OA-Africa, with the purpose of building the infrastructure at the Isandula Center, a thriving nursery school and Vocational-Technical School for orphans.
+Magreti (Magret for short), helps to coordinate activities between the OA-USA and OA-Africa.
 Magret’s compassion and generosity contribute greatly to the success of the OA group at Vwawa.
 Besides hosting OA International volunteers in her home, Magret hosts the meetings of area leaders, providing a voice of wisdom and integrity.
-Magret farms for a living, raising livestock corn and peanuts.
+Magret farms for a living, raising livestock, corn and peanuts.
 She weaves and knits, plus is instrumental in administering a nursery schools for area orphans, where they learn early basic academic skills.

 Welodi Nzowa, Board Member

 Welodi Nzowa brings practical construction skills to the OA group in the Mbozi District.
-Along with Coordinator Evans Kita, Nzowa provides the carpentry, bricklaying, and roofings skills needed to continue construction at the Isandula Center.
-Together Evans Kita and Nzowa worked closely with Mbozi District authorities to draft a master plan of the center.
-And if that weren’t enough already, Nzowa can run very quickly around the 80 acre perimeter of the Isandula Center just to show visitors how BIG the property really is!
+Along with Coordinator Evans Kita, Nzowa provides the carpentry, bricklaying, and roofing skills needed to continue construction at the Isandula Center.
+Together Evans Kita and Weldi Nzowa worked closely with Mbozi District authorities to draft a master plan of the center.
 Nzowa farms coffee, is married with six children, and has taken in an orphan.

 Tangson Kasebele, Board Member

 With his five children, Tangson Kasebele fosters an orphan in his own home in Tunduma on the border of Zambia, representing the heart and soul of Orphans Africa– working for the benefit of the most vulnerable population, the orphan children.
 Tangson is a valuable asset, providing sound advice and skills gained while he served as the Director of the Board (2008-2011).
-Tangson received a diploma in Christian Leadership in 2010 and pastors a congregation in Tunduma.
+Tangson received a diploma in Christian Leadership in 2010 and is a trainer for other pastors.

 Evans Kita, Secretary